stupidmankind/BYpassDoc/docs/source/prerequisite.rst

 Prerequisite
 ============

-Software and Hardware requirements for BYpass
+BYpass can be installed on Physical Server or Virtual Machine.
+Here are the Software and Hardware requirements for BYpass.

 Software:
 	+-----------------+---------------------------------------------------+